-A transcript of the webinar will be included in the docket, which can be viewed as described in the Docket section at the beginning of this document.
+A transcript of the webinar/public meeting will be included in the docket, which can be viewed as described in the Docket section at the beginning of this notice.
 In addition, any person may buy a copy of the transcript from the transcribing reporter.